revel/modules/orm/gorp/app/README.md

 ```
 ## Usage
 If `db.autoinit=true` in app.conf then you can add your tables to Gorp on app start.
-Note that the tables are added as a function - this is for database thread pooling
+Note that the tables are added as a function using `gorp.Db.SetDbInit` - this is for database thread pooling
 ```go
 import (
 	"github.com/revel/revel"